-The AD9233 SPI allows the user to configure the converter for specific functions or operations through a structured register space provided inside the ADC.
-This provides the user added flexibility and customization depending on the application.
+The AD9246 serial port interface (SPI) allows the user to configure the converter for specific functions or operations through a structured register space provided inside the ADC.
+This provides the user added flexibility and customization, depending on the application.
 Addresses are accessed via the serial port and can be written to or read from via the port.
 Memory is organized into bytes that are further divided into fields, as documented in the Memory Map section.
 For detailed operational information, see the Interfacing to High Speed ADCs via SPI User Manual.